sbabic/swupdate/doc/source/sw-description.rst

 			}
 		);

-After the entry is parsed, the parser runs the LUA function pointed to by hook.
-If LUA is not activated, the parser raises an error because a sw-description with an embedded script must be parsed, but the interpreter is not available.
+After the entry is parsed, the parser runs the Lua function pointed to by hook.
+If Lua is not activated, the parser raises an error because a sw-description with an embedded script must be parsed, but the interpreter is not available.

-Each LUA function receives as parameter a table with the setup for the current entry.
-A hook in LUA is in the format:
+Each Lua function receives as parameter a table with the setup for the current entry.
+A hook in Lua is in the format:

 ::

         function lua_hook(image)

 image is a table where the keys are the list of available attributes.
-If an attribute contains a "-", it is replaced with "_", because "-" cannot be used in LUA.
+If an attribute contains a "-", it is replaced with "_", because "-" cannot be used in Lua.
 This means, for example, that:

 ::

         install-if-different ==> install_if_different
         install-directly     ==> install_directly

-Attributes can be changed in the LUA script and values are taken over on return.
+Attributes can be changed in the Lua script and values are taken over on return.
-The LUA function must return 2 values:
+The Lua function must return 2 values:

         - a boolean, to indicate whether the parsing was correct
         - the image table